 The Fitness Center is an excellent facility provided for the health and wellness benefit of students, faculty, staff, and administration.
 There are also separate male and female shower facilities in the P.T.
 Magan building.
-This can be accessed during off-hours with the student card access.
+This can be accessed anytime with student card access.

-We ask that all students using the center follow the guidelines and procedures below for their own safety, to maintain the equipment, and to assure cleanliness of the facility.
-Before you can use the center, you will need to sign a waiver which will be discussed during Intensive Week.
+We ask that all students using the center follow the guidelines and procedures below for their own safety, to maintain the equipment, and to ensure cleanliness of the facility.
+All students must sign a waiver about fitness center use via the student portal before starting classes.